kamjamaya/azurecrashcourse/README.md

 Now you’ll be taken to the review/validation page.
 If everything looks good to you, click on create.

 ![Screenshot 11 Azure](https://github.com/user-attachments/assets/d1d6c9d1-9ab3-4b26-a21c-1d9231ac582b)

+After clicking create, you will see this page.
+It may take a few minutes for your deployment to validate everything but once it is finished you should see this screen, indicating that the storage account is officially created.
+(Click Go to resource to see inside of your storage account)